-If applicant is approved for a grant award, the sub-grantee agrees to indemnify, defend and hold harmless the Government of the District of Columbia and its authorized officers, employees, agents and volunteers from any and all claims, actions, losses, damages, and/or liability arising out of this grant or subgrant from any cause whatsoever, including the acts, errors or omissions of any person and for any costs or expenses incurred by the District on account of any claim therefore, except where such indemnification is prohibited by law.
+- 13. That the applicant is in compliance with the applicable District licensing and tax laws and regulations; - 14.
+That the applicant complies with provisions of the Drug-Free Workplace Act; - 15.
+That the applicant meets all other qualifications and eligibility criteria necessary to receive an award under applicable laws and regulations; - 16.
+That the applicant is current on all taxes, including Unemployment Insurance and Workers' Compensation premiums; - 17.
+That the applicant organization has complied with the filing requirements of District of Columbia tax laws and that the entity has paid taxes due to the District of Columbia, or is in compliance with any payment agreement with OTR; and - 18.
+That the grantee agrees to indemnify, defend and hold harmless the Government of the District of Columbia and its authorized officers, employees, agents and volunteers from any and all claims, actions, losses, damages, and/or liability arising out of this grant or sub grant from any cause whatsoever, including the acts, errors or omissions of any person and for any costs or expenses incurred by the District on account of any claim therefore, except where such indemnification is prohibited by law.

-As the duly authorized representative of the applicant, I hereby certify that the applicant will comply with the above certifications.
+As the duly authorized representative of the applicant organization, I hereby certify that the applicant will comply with the above certifications.